synhya/celeste-unity/Readme.md

 #### TileCollision
 Tiles are solids but they can't inherit solid class because they
 inherit from RuleTile class(In UnityEngine).
 So I created
-TypeTile class with AABB attached to handle collisions with actor.
+TypeTile class that inherits RuleTile with AABB attached to handle collisions with actor.

 ---
 ### Player
 Player moves based on state machine.
 I could implement every single state inherit from IState.
-But I wanted to keep every state in player class because
-it looked more intuitive.
+But I wanted to keep every state in player class because it looked more intuitive.
 The player class was referenced by [this](https://github.com/NoelFB/Celeste/tree/master/Source/Player).

 ---
 ### Effects
+Hood Color Change on dash is implemented using lookup table.
+It was inspired by this [devlog](https://www.youtube.com/watch?v=HsOKwUwL1bE&t=1s).
+I first made tools to convert sprite texture to lookup texture and table texture then used it in shader.

-Dust and Dash Line Effect is implemented
+Dust(when player jump and land) and Dash Line Effect is implemented
 using compute shader.
 Using Particle system was
 possible option but wasn't efficient
-as I had to set Every particle's position.
+as I had to set Every particle's position with cpu each frame.

-Death Effect is implemented with pooling.
+Death Effect is implemented with pooling because
+I had to create 8 game objects for each circles.
 Pooling system is left be more optimized.

-Lighting..
+Death Circles would be more pretty if they behave like [metaball](https://www.shadertoy.com/view/wd3SzS).

 ---
 ## Referenced Assets